Hero background

 About section

-In Pejeng, near Ubud, the project supports local schools in making English more accessible and more enjoyable for children
+In Pejeng, near Ubud, the project supports local schools and helps make English more accessible and fun for children

-Many Balinese students learn English only from books, without the opportunity to practise it with real speakers.
-For this reason, local schools work with volunteer teachers, creating spaces where children can learn through games, songs and authentic conversations.
+Many Balinese students learn English only from books, without the chance to practise with native speakers.
+That's why local schools work with volunteer teachers, creating spaces where children can learn through games, songs and real conversations.

-The project is based on the idea that language is a bridge between cultures and that children can grow in confidence when learning becomes a creative and shared moment.
-As a participant, you will spend time preparing lessons in the morning and then head into the classroom in the afternoon, bringing fresh ideas, new inspiration and smiles that turn English into an enjoyable and useful discovery for their future
+The project comes from the idea that language is a bridge between cultures, and that children grow with more confidence when learning becomes a creative, shared moment.
+As a participant, you'll prepare lessons in the morning and head into the classroom in the afternoon, bringing fresh ideas and energy that turn English into something fun and useful for the kids' future.

 Why participate